dgrnbrg/piplin/articles/modules.md

 `compile-root` is an important function.
 Try invoking `(counter-module)`.
 You will get a result, but it only contains the register output of the `counter-module`.
 Where did the `inc` go? `compile-root` is the function that you should use to invoke the root module of your design, because it is able to capture all of the uses of registers and memories in your design, so that they can be properly simulated or synthesized to Verilog. `compile-root` does this by binding a special thread-local variable that all of the module instantiations store their logic into as a side effect of being invoked.

 We saw `sim` in the [introduction](/articles/intro.html), but I want to point out one more important aspect of it here: the keys from each cycle of the simulation results are vectors, whose elements represent the module hierarchy and register name of the signal.
 We can see here how every cycle's results are stored as `[:counter :output]`, since the module's name is `:counter` and its register is `:output`.
-We will see nested modules in the next section.
+We will see nested modules in a later section.

 ## Defining inputs